 What types of workouts does Apple Fitness+ have?

 Apple will offer 10 different workout types at launch:

-New workouts will be added weekly, so you don’t get bored doing the same workouts over and over.
+New workouts within these categories are added weekly, so you don’t get bored doing the same workouts over and over.

 Apple Fitness+ can make workout recommendations based on your past activity data collected by the Apple Watch.
 Filtering tools for workout type, trainers, duration, and music are provided so you can exercise the way you want.

 In January 2021, Apple added a new feature to Fitness+ called “ Time to Walk.”
 These are 25-40 minute audio programs wherein each episode features a famous guest who recorded their stories while “walking outside or in locations that are meaningful to them,” so it will feel like you’re going on a walk alongside them.